Flag of Timor-Leste: Subnational flags

-Some of the Municipalities of East Timor have adopted their own flags.
-Originally, East Timor's municipalities did not have their own flags.
+Some of the Municipalities of Timor-Leste have adopted their own flags.
+Originally, Timor-Leste's municipalities did not have their own flags.
 However, during the colonial period between 1962 and 1975, Dili was the only place in Portuguese Timor to have a municipal flag that corresponded in design to the Portuguese municipal flags.
 It was green and white with eight stripes and showed the town's coat of arms in the centre: Red, a sandalwood tree in silver between two bundles of arrows with halberds and hunting spears.
 Above the escutcheon, a brick crown with five towers representing Dili's status as the capital of an overseas province.
 In addition, a banner with the words "O Sol logo em nascendo vê primeiro" (Where the sun was first born).
 As a sign of solidarity, Dili's flag was hung in Lisbon's city hall in 1991.

 Since 2015, the municipalities have adopted logos and coats of arms as symbols, which are then also presented on flags with a single-colour background.
 For example, the Oe-Cusse Ambeno Special Administrative Region has a green flag with a logo and the municipality of Manufahi has an orange flag with its coat of arms.
 Baucau displays its coat of arms on a white background.